Quick Introduction to PostGIS

 The two tables you will be working with contain data for county boundaries and the point location of storm events.

 Here are the details on the database we are connecting to:

 - Password: password (same password for the postgres user as well)

 - A database named: workshop

 We will not be going in depth on PostGIS we are just going to cover enough to get whet your appetite.

-The container used in this class is available in Dockerhub.
-As long as you have Docker on your machine you can use the same version of PostgreSQL as the workshop.
 All the data from the workshop was intentionally chosen from public domain or permissive licenses so that you can use it for commercial and non-commercial purposes.
 Feel free to download it and play some more at your own pace on your own machine.

 I hope you enjoyed learning a little about PostGIS and some new analysis.